Franconian Saale: Headwaters

 The names of the two headstream sources indicate that they both claim to be the source of the Franconian Saale itself.
-A possible third source is Brennhausen.

 Course and mouth

 From the confluence of its headwaters, south-east of Bad Königshofen, the Franconian Saale flows in a broadly southwesterly direction along the southeastern edge of the Rhön Mountains in central Germany.
 It passes through Bad Neustadt, Bad Bocklet, Bad Kissingen, Hammelburg and Gräfendorf to Gemünden, where it joins the River Main from the northeast.

 Catchment area

 The water catchment area of the Franconian Saale is 2,765 km^{2}.
 Its kilometrage is measured from its confluence with the Main (0.00 km on the Saale, 211.0 km on the Main) to its more distant source at Alsleben (135.0 km).

 Name

 The Franconian Saale is mentioned for the first time in the year 777 under the names Salu and Sala in a register from the town of Fulda.
 These terms both have the general meaning of "flowing waters" and had already been documented by the Greek geographer, Strabo (ca. 63 b.c.–a.d.
 23).